AdmOzk/KocCo-BackendProject/README.md

 - *Purchase and Management of Courses*: Students can easily purchase courses and view their enrolled lessons.
 - *Feedback and Support*: Students can provide feedback and access support for a better user experience.

-## Mobile Application
-The mobile application provides distinct interfaces for students and teachers, ensuring functionality aligns with their roles.

 ### Teacher Section
 1. Teacher’s homepage upon login, displaying essential tools and metrics.